 The critical event for the birth, early expansion and global spread of the Christianity is Pentecost.
 About six weeks earlier, Jesus, the teacher whom the future apostles had followed and listened to for 2 – 3 years, had been arrested, prosecuted by the Jewish religious leaders, sentenced and executed by the Roman authorities.
 Executions were common, many people who had been excited about Jesus for a while began to forget.
 The authorities were less interested about the frightened disciples, who were hiding, split into smaller groups, some searching possibilities to return to their earlier life or begin a new one unidentified.
 And then the first Pentecost happened.

-You may find St. Luke’s (Acts 2:1-3) description – the believers having gathered in one place, a sudden noise like a strong wind blowing and tongues of fire spreading out and touching each person in the room – strange and unbelievable.
-Still this is the only description about the event which must have been profoundly shattering, because it first empowered this small group of hiding fishermen and peasant women, and then sent them into the midst of the people to tell what the Jesus, whom they had known and many amongst the people had heard about, had told and done, demanded and promised.
+You may find St. Luke’s (Acts 2:1-3) description – the believers having gathered in one place, a sudden noise like a strong wind blowing and tongues of fire spreading out and touching each person in the room, the disciples speaking in all languages of the present audienge – strange and unbelievable.
+Still this is the only description about the event which must have been profoundly shattering, because it first empowered this small group of hiding fishermen and peasant women, and then sent them into the midst of the people to tell what the Jesus, whom they had known and many amongst the people had heard about, had told and done, demanded, prophesied and promised.
 This message began to transmit from them to new people and again forward inexhaustibly like an epidemic.
 Pentecost was the big bang of Christianity.
 What followed is no more a matter of opinion or faith, but the leitmotif of the history of the Western World.
 We know in strictly scientific terms what followed from the Big Bang and what followed from Pentecost, although we have no scientific explanation as to what caused them.

 Only exceptionally did the apostles talk to representatives of the higher social classes [Philip to the Ethiopian official, Acts.
 8].
 Usually their audiences consisted of common people, free as well as slaves.
 To the higher ladders of the society knowledge about the Jesus-faith trickled from below, and the responses ranged from joining the Christian congregations to launching raids on them.
 Christians were rarely violent themselves but frequently objects of violence.
 Circuses needed action entertainment and Christians were available closer, cheaper and easier than barbarian prisoners for gladiators to mutilate and lions to tear apart.